mnneeltakemail2/testNeel3/neel-client/neel-dex/start-trading-on-the-neel-dex.md

 **Note**: In order to add the selected token to favourite list, just click on the star button.
 Also, you can get quick information about the selected token through a simple click on the Asset ID.

-By default, all selected tokens in the ALL section will be adding to the pair with Waves.
+By default, all selected tokens in the ALL section will be adding to the pair with Neel.

 If you want to open an order with other pair, such as "Asset"/BTC please click on the **BTC** | **ETH** and type a name or asset ID in the search box.
 Or just use **Asset ID** with any other **Asset ID** in the search field.